michael-kiley-verified/react-native-show-touches-ios/README.md

 ### \*\*\*Usage with react-navigation

-You can wrap your root component with <ShowTouches\> just as you normally would.
+When using with an app that uses react-navigation, you can wrap your root component with <ShowTouches\> just as you normally would.
 In order for your underlying UI components to work, you must use react-native-gesture-handler
 as described in the react-navigation docs.